 Upgrade the Server

-Upgrading across multiple, non-LTS versions is handled automatically.
-However, if you have an LTS version in your migration path, you must first migrate to this LTS and then migrate to your target version.
+Upgrading across multiple non-LTS versions is handled automatically.
+However, if there's one or multiple LTS versions in your migration path, you must first migrate to each intermediate LTS and then to your target version, as shown in Example 3 below.

 This is a generic guide for upgrading across versions of SonarQube.
 Carefully read the Release Upgrade Notes of your target version and of any intermediate version(s).